The Chicago Booth MBA: What You Need To Know

 The full-time 21-month MBA program welcomed 620 students selected from a total of 5,037 applications this year.
 Although the curriculum is rigorous and can be overwhelming at first, Booth deploys peers to first-year students to guide and assist them.
 Their renowned ‘Paying-It-Forward’ tradition is handed down between classes as an act of gratitude that extends far beyond graduation.

-The full-time MBA program consists of 20 classes plus Leadership Effectiveness and Development (LEAD).
 The flagship of the program is its flexible curriculum.
-Unlike many other top schools with lockstep first-year MBA programs, Booth does not require its MBAs to go through every class together.
-One key exception is the LEAD course, which all MBAs must take.
-However, by and large, students design a program tailored to fit their own career goals.
+Unlike many other top schools with lockstep first-year MBA programs, Booth does not require its MBAs to go through every class together with the one key exception being the Leadership Effectiveness and Development (LEAD) course which examines the fundamentals of communication and teamwork, which all MBAs must take.
+The curriculum consists of 20 classes plus LEAD.

 “Our multidisciplinary curriculum provides students with analytical frameworks needed to succeed.
 It evolves and grows to meet the rapidly changing business climate with agility, yetmaintains the core values that distinguish it from any other MBA program.
 Whether in Chicago, Hong Kong, or London, our accomplished faculty create knowledge among current and future leaders,” says Starr Marcello, Deputy Dean for MBA programs.